HIPAA – Notice of Privacy Practices Effective 10-01-2022

 D. Changes to this Notice.

 We reserve the right to change this Notice at any time in accordance with applicable law.
-Prior to a substantial change to this Notice related to the uses or disclosures of your PHI, your rights, or our duties, we will revise and distribute this Notice, or you can obtain an updated HIPAA privacy notice on our website or from our office locations.
+Prior to a substantial change to this Notice related to the uses or disclosures of your PHI, your rights, or our duties, we will revise and distribute this Notice, or you can obtain an updated HIPAA Notice of Privacy Practiceson our website or from our office locations.

 E. Acknowledgment of Receipt of Notice.